maycwu/maycwu/README.md

 - 🌱 I’m currently learning data structures and algorithms
 - 🥅 2022 Goals: Learn more about web development & new languages
-- ⚡ Fun fact: I love to draw, snowboard and hike!
+- ⚡ Fun fact: I love to draw, snowboard, exercise and hike!

 ## 💻 Languages and Tools